Vincent502/HelloMeta/README.md

 ## Unity V6000.0.45f1

-  Make a meta setup in unity and learning how to use Generate some prefab in range
+ * Make a meta setup in unity and learning how to use
+ * Generate some prefab in range
+ * Make new scene for exo calcul rotation